-Indicator 3.5.2: Fertilizer wherever applied, should follow the SOPs as prescribed by national or regional agricultural extensions services, including Good Agricultural Practice (GAP) and national environmental protection legislation, if any.
+Indicator 3.5.2: Fertilizer wherever applied, should follow the SOPs as prescribed by national or regional specific agricultural extensions, Good Agricultural Practice (GAP) and national environmental protection legislation.

 Indicator 3.5.3: The frequency and type of fertilizer used are documented as far as possible.